swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-A setter is synthesized for the local `reference` computed property because the setter of `Reference.wrappedValue` is `nonmutating`.
-Since `Reference` defines a `projectedValue` property, a local computed property called `$reference` is synthesized in the closure, but it does not have a setter because `Reference.projectedValue` only defines a getter.
+A setter is synthesized for the local computed property: `reference`, because the setter of `Reference.wrappedValue` is `nonmutating`.
+Since `Reference` defines a `projectedValue` property, a local computed property called `$reference` is synthesized in the closure, but it does _not_ have a setter, because `Reference.projectedValue` _only_ defines a getter.

 ### Restrictions on property-wrapper parameters

 Property-wrapper parameters cannot have an `@autoclosure` type.

-> **Rationale**: `@autoclosure` is unnecessary for the wrapped value, because the wrapped-value argument at the call-site will always be wrapped in a call to `init(wrappedValue:)`, which can already support `@autoclosure` arguments.
+> **Rationale**: `@autoclosure` is unnecessary for the wrapped value, because the wrapped-value argument at the call-site will always be wrapped in a call to `init(wrappedValue:)`, which can _already_ support `@autoclosure` arguments.

 Property-wrapper parameters cannot have additional arguments in the wrapper attribute.

 > **Rationale**: Arguments on the wrapper attribute are expected to never be changed by the caller.
-However, it is not possible to enforce this today, so property-wrapper parameters cannot support additional arguments in the attribute until there is a mechanism for for per-declaration shared state for property wrappers.
+However, it is not possible to enforce this today; thus, property-wrapper parameters cannot support additional arguments in the attribute until there is a mechanism for for per-declaration shared state for property wrappers.

-Non-instance methods cannot use property wrappers that require the enclosing self subscript.
+Non-instance methods _cannot_ use property wrappers that require the enclosing `self` subscript.

-> **Rationale**: Non-instance methods do not have an enclosing `self` instance, which is required for the local computed property that represents `wrappedValue`.
+> **Rationale**: Non-instance methods do _not_ have an enclosing `self` instance, which is required for the local computed property that represents `wrappedValue`.

 ## Source compatibility